-Aud it reference Action When By Whom 1.
-Does the size and layout of areas: including all academic, sporting, play, social facilities, classrooms, the assembly hall, canteen, library, gymnasium and outdoor sporting facilities, playgrounds and common rooms allow access for all pupils?
-Two classrooms are situated on the first floor, with no lift access.
-Year groups will be moved to a ground floor classroom if a pupil within the cohort has a physical disability which prevents them from using the stairs.
-As and when works are planned Headteacher and H&S governor 2.
-Can pupils who use wheelchairs move around the school without experiencing barriers to access such as those caused by doorways, steps and stairs, toilet facilities and showers?
-Access to two upstairs classrooms is via a staircase.
-All other areas within the school can facilitate wheelchair access.
-Disabled toilet and shower facilities are available Review annually Headteacher 32.
-Do you make use of RNIB guidelines on producing written information in accessible formats?
-Not currently required, but will consider if the need arises Review as the needs arises Headteacher and SENDCo
+Aud it reference Action When By Whom

+1. Does the size and layout of Two classrooms are As and when Headteacher

+areas: including all situated on the first works are planned and H&S

+academic, sporting, play, floor, with no lift governor

+social facilities, access.
+Year groups

+classrooms, the assembly will be moved to a

+hall, canteen, library, ground floor

+gymnasium and outdoor classroom if a pupil

+sporting facilities, within the cohort has

+playgrounds and common a physical disability

+rooms allow access for all which prevents them

+pupils? from using the stairs.

+2. Can pupils who use Access to two Review annually Headteacher

+wheelchairs move around upstairs classrooms is

+the school without via a staircase.
+All

+experiencing barriers to other areas within

+access such as those the school can

+caused by doorways, steps facilitate wheelchair

+and stairs, toilet facilities access.
+Disabled

+and showers? toilet and shower

+facilities are available

+32. Do you make use of RNIB Not currently Review as the Headteacher

+guidelines on producing required, but will needs arises and SENDCo

+written information in consider if the need

+accessible formats? arises